Locksmith Pricing FAQ

 Do locksmiths need to be licensed?

 Licensing requirements vary by state.
 California requires BSIS licensing (Bureau of Security and Investigative Services).
 Texas has no statewide locksmith license requirement.
 New York, New Jersey, and most northeastern states have requirements.
-Always verify credentials against your state licensing board before authorizing security-sensitive work.
+We recommend using state-licensed providers for all security-sensitive locksmith work.

 Why are locksmith prices higher in California?